Semodia-GmbH/jena-docker/README.md

 Note that although these Docker images are based on the official Apache Jena releases and do not alter them in any way, they do **not** constitute official releases from Apache Software Foundation, and are probably not the latest version.

+## Fork

+This is a fork of https://github.com/stain/jena-docker with the latest Jena versions.

 ## Building